The Typefaces

 WPP'd cream: Gold

 2016 – Present.
-Designer and illustrator, Personal project, Global.
+Personal project, global.

 London Exhibition

-Hand printed numbered editions
+Hand-printed numbered editions

 Inspired by letterpress printing and playful observations, they were born in a sketchpad, grew up in a book, and can now be found wandering the streets, climbing the walls, tweeting their mouths off, and spending all their time on the 'gram.